-I went with pumpkin cupcakes and whipped cream to mimic pie.
-I thought about filling them with pumpkin mousse, but then I came across this picture one day.
+I went with pumpkin spice cupcakes with homemade whipped cream to mimic pie.
+I thought about filling them with pumpkin mousse, but then I came across a photo for inspiration (link no longer exists).
 Cupcakes that look exactly like pie!
 I didn’t want to cut a hole in them for presentation purposes.
 The cupcakes are very moist, so no filling was needed anyway.

 - Preheat oven to 350F.
-Line a cupcake pan with 8 cupcake liners*.
-Set aside.
+Line a cupcake pan with 9 cupcake liners.

-- In a medium bowl, whisk together flour, cinnamon, allspice, nutmeg, baking powder, baking soda, and salt.
-Set aside.
+- In a medium bowl, whisk together flour, baking powder, baking soda, cinnamon, allspice, nutmeg, ginger, and salt.

-- In a large bowl, whisk together the sugar, oil, and egg until smooth.
-Whisk in the pumpkin and 1 Tbsp cream.
-Whisk in flour mixture until smooth.
+- In a large mixing bowl, beat together sugar, oil, and egg until smooth.
+Beat in the pumpkin and cream.
+Gradually beat in the flour mixture.

-- With the remaining cream, stir in the food coloring, adding only a few drops at a time until the desired shade of brown is reached.
+- With the remaining cream, lightly beat in the food coloring, adding a few drops at a time until the desired shade of brown is reached.
 Pipe a pie crust onto each cupcake using a basket weave tip.
 Store in an air-tight container in the refrigerator for up to 1 week.